foh-agency/rsc-wp-theme-foh-boilerplate/README.md

     -   [stylelint-config-wordpress](https://github.com/WordPress-Coding-Standards/stylelint-config-wordpress)
     -   [stylelint-config-recommended-scss](https://github.com/kristerkari/stylelint-config-recommended-scss)

--   `stylelint-config-prettier`

-    This one must be the last in the list, so it applies after the others.

-    It resolves potential conflicts between stylelint and prettier.

 ##### Troubleshooting ignore files

 Two files in the theme dir (`.stylelintignore` and `.prettierignore`) are set to not touch `style.css`, which contains theme info required by WordPress and source from `normalize.css`.